-The Black Dahlia Murder are an American Melodic Death Metal band hailing from Detroit and formed in 2001.
-They released a demo entitled What a Horrible Night to Have a Curse, and a four-track EP, A Cold-Blooded Epitaph.
+The Black Dahlia Murder are an American melodic death metal band hailing from Detroit formed in 2001.
+They released a demo entitled What a Horrible Night to Have a Curse and a four-track EP, A Cold-Blooded Epitaph.
 Soon afterwards, they were signed onto Metal Blade Records and have stayed there for all of their albums as on 2013.

 Notable Past Members:

 - Shannon Lucas - drums (2007 - 2012)

 - Trevor Strnad lead vocals (20012022, deceased)

 - Everblack (2013)